 Statistic Description/Values Tracking Mode Whether or not clock recovery is ENABLED.
 Status The current status of clock recovery.
-Possible values are: LOCKED - The clock adjustment did not vary buy more then 5 ppm in the last 2 minutes.
-UNLOCKED - The clock adjustment was over 5 ppm in the last 2 minutes.
+Possible values are: • LOCKED - The clock adjustment did not vary by more then 5 ppm in the last 2 minutes. • UNLOCKED - The clock adjustment was over 5 ppm in the last 2 minutes.
 ReSync Count The number of times clock recovery needed to resynchronize.
+PCR Update The number of times the PCR needed to be updated and when the last one occurred.
 Current STC The current value of the System Time Clock, and how far away from the nominal frequency in PPM.
 STC Avg (last 2 min) Average value of the the STC clock for the last 2 minutes, plus the deviation in PPM.